mss423/mss423.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a *PhD student in Applied Mathematics at the University of Maryland*, working with [Professor MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
-I am mainly interested in approximate algorithms, auction / mechanism design, and game theoretic problems.
+I am mainly interested in approximate algorithms, auction / mechanism design, and game theoretic problems with work published at *NeurIPS '22, AAAI '23, and AAMAS '23*.

 I did my *undergraduate studies in Mathematics with minors in Biological and Cognitive Sciences at Cornell University*.
 Between my undergraduate and graduate schooling, I worked as a post-graduate *research associate at Yale University's School of Medicine* in the field of computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
 My research focused on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.
+This work has appeared at multiplie *American Epilepsy Society (AES)* meetings and been published in the journals *NeuroImage* as well as *Annals of Clinical and Translational Neurology*.

 ---

-***January 9th, 2023:*** We have been accepted to present at *AAMAS 2023* in London this summer on our paper ["Analysis of a Learning Based Algorithm for Budget Pacing"](https://arxiv.org/abs/2205.13330).
+***Latest Publication:*** We have been accepted to present at *AAMAS 2023* in London this summer on our paper ["Analysis of a Learning Based Algorithm for Budget Pacing"](https://arxiv.org/abs/2205.13330).
 Hope to see some old friends and make some new ones while we're there!

----

-**November 21st, 2022:** Our latest paper "Optimal Sparse Recovery with Decision Stumps" has been accepted to *AAAI 2023*.
-Check back soon for the preprint and plan to stop by our presentation in DC this February!

----

-**September 17th, 2022:** We recently had our paper ["Online Algorithms for the Santa Claus Problem"](https://arxiv.org/abs/2210.07333) accepted to *NeurIPS 2022*!
-I look forward to seeing everyone in New Orleans this fall.
-I additionally had my paper ["A machine-learning approach for predicting impaired consciousness in absence epilepsy"](https://onlinelibrary.wiley.com/doi/full/10.1002/acn3.51647) accepted to *Annals of Clinical and Translational Neurology*.

 ---